ffoster007/RATbid/README.md

-# RATbit
+# RATbid

-**RATbit** is an integrated operational data management system designed to help users organize information, track tasks, and collaborate seamlessly in one unified platform.
+**RATbid** is an integrated operational data management system designed to help users organize information, track tasks, and collaborate seamlessly in one unified platform.

 ---

-> **RATbit** empowers you to “manage data” and “control workflows” effortlessly—so you can focus on what matters most.
+> **RATbid** empowers you to “manage data” and “control workflows” effortlessly—so you can focus on what matters most.